spences10/scottspence.com/posts/2020/07/15/switching-to-manjaro-from-ubuntu/index.md

 Emote package details here: https://snapcraft.io/install/emote/ubuntu

-There were issues with emoji not showing in some apps, I've come across it before but this time there was no support in my VSCode!
+There were issues with emoji not showing in some apps, I've come across it before but this time there was no support in my VS Code!

 Before: